NedimHodzic/COMS-228/README.md

 # COMS-228
-COMS 228 course taken at Iowa State University\n
+COMS 228 course taken at Iowa State University

 This repo includes all the class assignments